twaslowski/grammr/README.md

 - [x] Adding several more languages, which means creating additional sidecars for morphological analyis.
 - [x] Building a frontend.
 Possibly web-app, possibly cross-platform apps.
-- [ ] Benchmarking against quality regression of prompts
 - [x] ~~Extract~~ Delete the Telegram Bot entirely from the core service.
 It was useful for prototyping, but should not be tied to the main application.
+- [ ] Versioning and release management
+- [ ] Creating multiple environments for testing and development
+- [ ] Benchmarking against quality regression of prompts

 ## Related projects